School of Social Welfare

 Faculty

-The School’s mission is supported through a variety of faculty members, including tenure-track faculty, professors of the practice, and part-time lecturers and field practicum instructors.
+The School’s mission is supported by various faculty members, including tenure-track faculty, professors of the practice, multi-term lecturers and senior lecturers, part-time lecturers, and practicum instructors.
 Tenure track faculty teach and conduct research.
-The faculty’s scholarly interests, as reflected in teaching, research, and publications, span a wide range of social justices issues, including health, mental health, child welfare, criminal justice, gerontology, LGBTQ+ populations, gender equity, poverty reduction and asset building, and macro social work including community practice and social work administration.
+The faculty’s scholarly interests, as reflected in teaching, research, and publications, span a wide range of areas that are central to social work practice, such as behavioral health, child welfare, child and family well-being, criminal justice, aging, healthy development across the lifespan, and human rights.
+Further, the faculty’s work includes the development of best practices in community settings and social work administration.

 Research Office

-The School supports research and scholarship designed to impact social service delivery and policy at the local, national and international levels.
-Grounded in the Strengths Perspective and with strong ties to the Grand Challenges for Social Work, we design and conduct applied research and scholarship that advances the science and knowledge base of social work through collaboration, curriculum, scholarship and research.
+The School, collaboratively with community stakeholders, supports research and scholarship designed to impact social service delivery and policy at the local, state, national, and international levels.
+Scholarly work at the KU School of Social Welfare is grounded in the Strengths Perspective of practice and aligns strongly with the Grand Challenges for Social Work.
+Our work advances the science and knowledge base of the discipline—using collaboration with the community as a cornerstone of our research and teaching.
 Learn more at https://socwel.ku.edu/research.

 Undergraduate Programs